2SUBDA/Breakouts/README_Week9.md

 <b>Practice</b>

-Compare the performance of the two notebooks:
+Compare the performance of the three notebooks:

 - MLP

+- Tensorflow

 - Keras